Exotic Pairing Structures in Population-Imbalanced Fermionic Systems: Dynamics as a Probe: SUMMARY AND DISCUSSION

-\section{Summary and discussion}
+Since $\Omega$ is associated with the frequency of the time-dependent magnetic field, it is a tunable parameter.
+If, for a particular $\Omega$, either of Eq. (\ref{omega_find}) or Eq.(\ref{omega_find2}) is satisfied, then we have a sharp resonance in the fluctuation of the condensate.
+It is obvious that $\Omega=0$ is a trivial solution of Eq.(\ref{omega_find}) and Eq.(\ref{omega_find2}).
+To obtain non-zero solutions of $\Omega$, we solve it numerically.

+In Fig. \ref{omega2}, the combinations ($\Omega$, $\omega_1$) are shown, for which there is a resonance.
+Fig. \ref{omega2}(a) corresponds to population-imbalanced $^{40} \mbox{K}$ with $P=0.3$.
+Fig. \ref{omega2}(b) is its counterpart for $^{6} \mbox{Li}$.
+So, if $\Omega$ is gradually increased, keeping the system fixed in a particular detuning value, there will be two resonances: once when Eq. (\ref{omega_find}) is satisfied, and once when Eq. (\ref{omega_find2}) is satisfied.
+Since the value of $\Omega$ is already known, the value of $\omega_1$ can be extracted from the resonance conditions.
+Similarly, $\omega_2$ can be extracted, too.

+For the BP2 phase in an appropriate detuning regime, there will be three such $\omega$ values that can be detected by varying $\Omega$.

+Once the oscillation frequencies are obtained, those values can be used to map the exact momentum-space configuration.
+For example, in case of the BP1 structure, one can choose guess values of $p_1$ and $p_2$ ( $p_3$ is set to 1 in our scale) so that the numerically computed oscillation frequencies closely match with those obtained in the experiment.
+Then, an iterative numerical calculation involving $p_1$, $p_2$, $p_3$ and $\omega_1$, $\omega_2$ will lead to the precise value of the breaching point.

+\section{SUMMARY AND DISCUSSION}

-Here we have studied the natural dynamics of a population-imbalanced fermionic system capable of making a BCS-BEC crossover.
-We have shown that the condensate fraction shows a periodic or a quasi periodic oscillation, depending on the value of the Feshbach coupling.
-There is a critical coupling below which the oscillation is always periodic, and its value depends on the population imbalance.
+Here we have studied the fluctuation dynamics of a population-imbalanced fermionic system capable of making a BCS-BEC crossover.
+We have shown that the fluctuations in the condensate fraction comprise a specific number of periodic components.
+This suggests that these oscillations do not die out with time; but are an integral part of the mean-field description of the system.

+We have also shown that the emergence of these oscillatory components depend on the momentum-space structures .
+For example, the BP1 state and the FFLO phase are marked by a maximum of three oscillation frequencies in the fluctuation of the condensate fraction.
+The BP2 state, on the other hand, is marked by six periodic components in the condensate dynamics.
+A phase-separated state is characterized by three frequencies in one detuning side, and only one frequency in the other detuning side.
+We have analytically investigated the origin of all the periodic components in the fluctuation dynamics.
+We find that the nature and span of the unpaired region in each of the exotic phases introduce newer momentum scales in the dynamics : that get translated into these frequencies of oscillation.

+It is also observed that the $\omega$ values in the fluctuation of $\tilde{b}$ for the FFLO phase is slightly shifted from the corresponding $\omega$ value of the BP1 structure.
+The amount of this shift is proportional to the FFLO momentum $\textbf{q}$.
+The $\omega$ vs. $\epsilon_b$ response of the system can thus be used to uncover the detailed momentum-space structure of an FFLO type of superfluid.

-We have shown that if there is an oscillatory component in the Feshbach term, one can achieve a sharp resonance in the condensate fraction by tuning the frequency of the external magnetic field.
-The breaching momentum can be calculated from this frequency value.
-Thus it proves to be an indirect method of experimentally determining the momentumspace structure of the imbalanced Fermi system.
+We have shown that if there is an oscillatory component in the Feshbach magnetic field, one can achieve a sharp resonance in the condensate fraction by tuning the frequency of the external magnetic field.
+This method can be used to detect the natural frequencies of oscillation of the condensate, which, in turn, give information about the pairing structures.